My visit to Thailand came about after I seriously needed a good tan, which I think the above photo proves. WTF, I look like a ghost!

 Ko Samui and Phuket were both great island paradises.
 There was a lot to see and do.

 In Phuket, I tried jet skiing for the first time.
-I also tried wakeboarding on an artificial lake where overhead pulleys and ropes pulled you along on the lake.
+I also tried wakeboarding, where overhead pulleys using ropes pulled you along on an artificial lake.

 To begin with, you first had to stand on a platform holding a rope with a handlebar.
-Then at a particular moment, it hurled you into the water.
+Then at a particular moment in time, it hurled you into the water.

 My best attempt at wakeboarding included three complete laps without falling over.
-However, I felt exhausted by the end.
+However, I felt pretty tired by the end.
 Beginners can do it with no problem.

 I have to mention Phuket Fantasea.
-The cultural theme show is terrific!
+The cultural theme show extravaganza is terrific!

-The magical show included Thai dance, pageantry, magic acts, and incredible state-of-the-art light/sound displays.
+The magical animal show included Thai dance, pageantry, magic acts, and incredible state-of-the-art light/sound displays.

 It has to be the most incredible show I have ever seen.
-It was advertised as one of the greatest shows on earth, and it was.
+It was advertised as the greatest show on earth or something like that, and it was.

-Phuket Fantasea is expensive, but you must see it to believe it.
+Phuket Fantasea is expensive, but you have to see it to believe it.

 Ayuthaya: Temple Site

-I still can’t believe how white I appeared in the very top photo when taking my photo next to the Buddha’s head surrounded by tree roots — at Ayuthaya Historical Park.
+I still can’t believe how white I appeared in the very top photo when taking my picture next to the Buddha’s head surrounded by tree roots at Ayuthaya Historical Park.

 I don’t think I have ever looked so white in my life.
-And believe me, I did not whiten that photo on purpose.
+And believe me, I haven’t whitened that photo in any way.

-If anyone thinks they can’t possibly have any Hellenic blood in their veins because of their whiteness, well it could be a mistake.
+Anyone out there thinks they can’t possibly have any Hellenic blood in their veins because of their whiteness, you could be wrong.

 Ayuthaya is approximately 85km north of Bangkok, and it was a fantastic day trip from Bangkok.
-I discovered it from reading my Thailand travel guide.
+I discovered it when reading my Thailand travel guide.

-On my way to Chiang Mai in northern Thailand, I stopped at the town of Lopburi for the night.
+On my way to Chiang Mai in northern Thailand, I stopped at the town of Lopburi for a night.

-The stories of monkeys in the streets drew me to the town.
-When I read about it in my Thailand travel guide, I knew I had to go there to see it for myself.
+The stories of monkeys in the streets made me curious about the town.
+So when I read about it in my Thailand travel guide, I knew I had to go there to see it for myself.

 Lopburi even holds a yearly festival for the monkeys, where they offer their monkey population a feast.

-Unfortunately, I wasn’t there at the right time, but how good would that be to watch.
+Unfortunately, I wasn’t there at the right time, but watching it must be incredible.

-Small monkeys are also seen at the base of the giant monkey statues.
+Small monkeys also hang around the base of the giant monkey statues.

 Lopburi impressed me.
 It had a charming, vibrant side to it.
 Staying for two nights in Lopburi is the way to go.
 Staying for only one night in Lopburi felt a bit too short.